serverlessworkflow/specification/specification/README.md

 </tr>
 </table>

-This ForEach state will first look at its inputCollection path to determine which array in the states data input to iterate over.
+This ForEach state will first look at its 'inputCollection' path to determine which array in the states data input to iterate over.
-In this case it will be "orders" array which contains orders information.
-The states inputCollection property then further filters this array, only selecting elements of the orders array which have the completed property set to true.
+In this case it will be the "orders" array, which contains orders information.
+The states 'inputCollection' property then further filters this array, only selecting elements of the orders array which have the completed property set to `true`.

 For each of the completed order the state will then execute the defined set of states in parallel.